AshrafMd-1/pupilfirst-wd401/L2/Config.md

     filename: 'bundle.js',
     path: path.resolve(__dirname, 'dist'),
   },
-  // This part will convert the index.js file to a bundle.js file in the dist folder
   module: {
     rules: [
       {
         test: /\.css$/,
         use: ['style-loader', 'css-loader'],
       },
-      // This part will bundle CSS files
       {
         test: /\.(png|jpg|gif)$/,
         use: [